buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcCountMeasure.md

 # IfcCountMeasure

-A count measure is the value of a count of items.
+A count measure is the value of a count of items.<!-- end of definition -->

 Type: INTEGER